redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 Select **+Key** to add a new key.

-Once added, the dashboard UI shows the hash key details
+Once added, the dashboard UI shows the hash key details.

 ## Change the color